 Faith Focused • Student Centered • Inspiring Excellence

 Welcome to Hope Lutheran School, one of the largest private Lutheran schools in the Pacific Northwest.
 When it was established in 1959, Hope Lutheran School opened its doors to 88 students in grades kindergarten through grade 5.
-Today, Hope enrolls over 220 students, preparing them for lifelong learning from preschool through eighth grade.
+For sixty years Hope has been educating students for life-long learning in the West Seattle community and serves over 220 students in preschool through eighth grade.

 Why choose Hope Lutheran School?